Hongbo-Miao/bug-nodejs-16/README.md

 npm run dev
 ```

-The server will run successfully.
+The server will first run successfully.
 However, if you hit any endpoint such as openning http://localhost:5000, you will see error:

 ```shell
 Error: async hook stack has become corrupted (actual: 73, expected: 0)